 Here are a few ways you can find the Home folder:

-2. Or use the Go dropdown menu, where Home - although it isn’t called that when it opens - will show up in that menu.
+- Or use the Go menu, where Home — although it isn’t called that when it opens — will show up.

 Once you’ve found this, it makes sense to make it permanently visible and easy to find.
 Here is how you can do that:

-3. Click the Sidebar tab, then check the boxes for the folders you want visible in the Sidebar, which can include Home.
+- Click the Sidebar tab, then select the boxes for the folders you want visible in the Sidebar, which can include Home — it can named like your user account or Home.

 And there you go: one way or another, you can access Home and everything it contains whenever you want.